-SNZ [m].i Skip if bit i of Data Memory is not 0
+SNZ [m].i Skip if Data Memory is not 0

-Description If bit i of the specified Data Memory is not 0, the following instruction is skipped.
+Description If the specified Data Memory is not 0, the following instruction is skipped.
 As this requires the insertion of a dummy instruction while the next instruction is fetched, it is a two cycle instruction.
 If the result is 0 the program proceeds with the following instruction.

-Operation Skip if [m]. $i \neq 0$
+Operation Skip if $[m].i \neq 0$